ankeetmaini/blog/posts/grpc-services.md

 ```

-- all the classes used above are auto-generated, notice the same `request` and `response` types which are the same that were defined in the `proto` file
+- all the classes used above are auto-generated, notice the `request` and `response` types which are the same that were defined in the `proto` file
 - all you need to do is to pass the arguments and call the sum method

+> this is the magic of gRPC, on the client you're calling just a method and it invokes the actual remote implementation